romkatv/powerlevel10k/README.md

 Add `zplugin ice depth=1; zplugin light romkatv/powerlevel10k` to your `~/.zshrc`.

-The use of `depth` ice is optional.
+The use of `depth=1` ice is optional.
 Other types of ice are neither recommended nor officially supported by Powerlevel10k.

 ## Configuration